cilium/cilium/Documentation/helm-values.rst

      - Optional CA private key.
 If it is provided, it will be used by cilium to generate all other certificates.
 Otherwise, an ephemeral CA is generated.
      - string
      - ``""``
+   * - tls.caBundle
+     - Configure the CA trust bundle used for the validation of the certificates leveraged by hubble and clustermesh.
+When enabled, it overrides the content of the 'ca.crt' field of the respective certificates, allowing for CA rotation with no down-time.
+     - object
+     - ``{"enabled":false,"key":"ca.crt","name":"cilium-root-ca.crt"}``
+   * - tls.caBundle.enabled
+     - Enable the use of the CA trust bundle.
+     - bool
+     - ``false``
+   * - tls.caBundle.key
+     - Entry of the ConfigMap containing the CA trust bundle.
+     - string
+     - ``"ca.crt"``
+   * - tls.caBundle.name
+     - Name of the ConfigMap containing the CA trust bundle.
+     - string
+     - ``"cilium-root-ca.crt"``
    * - tls.secretsBackend
      - This configures how the Cilium agent loads the secrets used TLS-aware CiliumNetworkPolicies (namely the secrets referenced by terminatingTLS and originatingTLS).
 Possible values:   - local   - k8s
      - string